firebolt-db/godocs/docs/sql_reference/information-schema/catalogs.md

 You can use the `information_schema.catalogs` view to get information about catalogs (databases in SQL terminology).
 You can use a `SELECT` query to return information about each database as shown in the example below.

-To view catalog information, the user must either have [catalog]({% link Guides/security/rbac.md %}#database) privileges or be the owner of the catalog.

 ```sql
 SELECT
   *